TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 Other Collection, Use and Disclosure

 You may be able to opt out of our collection, use and disclosure of your Personal Information in other situations subject to applicable contractual, academic, legal or technical restrictions and reasonable notice.
-If you do not wish to receive marketing email communications or direct mail from us, you may express your choice where indicated on the applicable email or other communication, or **click here**.
+If you do not wish to receive marketing email communications or direct mail from us, you may express your choice where indicated on the applicable email or other communication, or **unsubscribe**.

 Other Important Information

 We will take commercially reasonable measures to secure and store your Information to protect against the loss, misuse and alteration of the Information under our control.
 We utilize industry-standard security measures when accepting your credit card Information during your registration or other transaction you have initiated with us, as well as whenever we ask you to log in to any of our Sites.

-If you become a student, your educational records are subject to the U.S. federal Family Educational Rights and Privacy Act (FERPA), state laws and your University policies.
-To obtain a copy of the Students' Rights to Privacy and Access to Educational Records policy, **click here**.
-You may also contact us via one of the below methods:
+If you become a student, your educational records are subject to the U.S. federal Family Educational Rights and Privacy Act (FERPA), state laws and your University policies. **To obtain a copy of the Students' Rights to Privacy and Access to Educational Records policy, click here.** You may also contact us via one of the below methods:

 University of Phoenix
 Attn: Registrar's Office